 Services (DCBS) are charged with developing a program that will provide access

 to abortion services for individuals covered by insurance plans that are exempt

 from the new coverage mandate.
 Individuals under these plans will still have access to abortion coverage through the Oregon Health Authority.
 Finally, it covers abortion for women who would otherwise be eligible for medical assistance if not for their immigration status.

 When will benefits be available?

 Different benefits outlined in the bill go into effect at different times.
 The part of the law addressing discrimination went into effect August 15, 2017.
 Coverage of abortion services for individuals who are undocumented will begin January 1, 2018.
-All other services for undocumented individuals will begin April 1,
+All other services for undocumented individuals will be

 What is the Reproductive Health Program’s role?

 Our role is to administer and fund the program for the full range of services for women who can become pregnant who would otherwise be eligible for medical assistance if not for their immigration status.
 We have nearly 50 years’ experience serving the entire state of Oregon, including some of the most underserved and